DaniSofiaG/Project-Unit-2/README.md

 ## Criteria A: Planning

 ## Problem definition
+Emile and Ainne are two resource-limited roommates at UWC ISAK Japan worried about their health, as they’ve seen on a tiktok that the the temperature and humidity in their room can cause health issues.
+They’ve started leaving a thermometer so that they can see the temperature of the room and check it once a day before going to sleep, but the task has become tedious and inaccurate since they often forget to check it and it's very restricted to their room, which means they don’t know the value of this data relative to the temperature and humidity of the campus.
+It is also difficult to compare the data they get from the thermometer, and they have no way to measure humidity.
+Ainne and Emile are in need of a cost effective, more efficient way to get and visualize both the humidity and temperature of their room and the campus along with other useful measures of the data such as mean, standard deviation, minimum, maximum, and median.

 ## Proposed Solution
 Considering the client requirements an adequate solution includes a low cost sensing device for humidity and temperature and a custom data script that process and anaysis the samples acquired.
 For a low cost sensing device an adequate alternative is the DHT11 sensor[^1] which is offered online for less than 5 USD and provides adequare precision and range for the client requirements (Temperature Range: 0°C to 50°C, Humidity Range: 20% to 90%).
 Similar devices such as the DHT22, AHT20 or the AM2301B [^2] have higher specifications, however the DHT11 uses a simple serial communication (SPI) rather than more eleborated protocols such as the I2C used by the alternatives.
 For the range, precision and accuracy required in this applicaiton the DHT11 provides the best compromise.
 Connecting the DHT11 sensor to a computer requires a device that provides a Serial Port communication.
 A cheap and often used alternative for prototyping is the Arduino UNO microcontroller [^3].
 "Arduino is an open-source electronics platform based on easy-to-use hardware and software"[^4].
 In additon to the low cost of the Arduino (< 6USD), this devide is programable and expandable[^1].
 Other alternatives include diffeerent versions of the original Arduino but their size and price make them a less adequate solution.